kursjan/petitparser2/docs/scripting.md

-# <a id="sec:scripting" />Extracting Javascript: scripting with bounded seas
+# <a id="sec:scripting" />Scripting with bounded seas: Extracting Javascript

 In this chapter we extract javascript from html files using a Smalltalk playground.
 <!-- We create the real parser *later>chapter2.pillar*. -->